pete-mba5/pete-mba5.github.io/_posts/2023-04-22-picture-of-the-day.markdown

 I decided to read the fiction book "Bad Karma to the Power of Two".
 I have just read the first one and was funny.

-I have invested around three hours of my afternoon working on the garden.
+I have invested around three hours of my afternoon working in the garden.
 Now everything is properly setup.
 We can start the barbecue season.

 I have transferred two more apps to my new private iPhone.
 The end of the transition is getting closer and closer.